theunicornguild/PopoTheWorkerDocs/07_refactoring_and_design/02_javascript_3_mobx.md

 export default observer(ToDoList);
 ```

 Do the same for the other components.
+This change makes it so that if the data in the store changes the component `ToDoList` will re-render to display the new data.

 In `TodayList`, change `this.props.tasks` in the render method to `tasksStore.todayTasks`.
 In `FutureList` change `this.props.tasks` to `tasksStore.futureTasks`.
 In your `App`'s `componentDidMount` method, change `this.retrieveFromLocalStorage()` to `tasksStore.retrieveFromLocalStorage()`, and import the store `import tasksStore from "./Stores/TasksStore"`.